 Dior Konaté, author of Prison Architecture and Punishment in Colonial Senegal

 “This is a major contribution to the historiography of postcolonial Uganda, dealing with a topic on which historical research is long overdue.
 Bruce-Lockhart has provided a richly detailed and authoritative account of prisons and the experience of incarceration under Obote and Amin in particular.
 In so doing, the author offers new insights into the workings, as well as the dysfunction, of the Ugandan state during the early years of independence.”

-Richard J. Reid, University of Oxford, author of A History of Modern Uganda
+Richard J. Reid, author of A History of Modern Uganda

 Mary S. Gibson, author of Italian Prisons in the Age of Positivism, 1861–1914

 Drawing upon social history, political history, and critical prison studies, this book analyzes how prisons and other instruments of colonial punishment endured after independence and challenges their continued existence.